 The most healthful cereals are made with whole grains and not much else.
 If you're trying to lose weight, control cholesterol or diabetes, or just need a lot of energy, your best bet is a hot cooked cereal of whole grains, such as oatmeal; or barley, brown rice or wheat berries cooked and served like oatmeal.
 Flavor it with raisins or other dried fruits, cinnamon, and perhaps a handful of nuts such as pinenuts.

+Check the list of ingredients for ADDED sugars (you want little or none).
 Raisins or other dried fruits will add a lot of grams of sugar to the listing on the nutrition panel; they are not distinguished from added sugars, so you can only estimate the amounts.
-Check the list of ingredients instead.
+Read the list of ingredients instead.

 Is it really whole grain?
 Manufacturers have also responded to the call for more whole grains in our diet, so you will find a lot more choices that meet my recommendation of "whole grains as the first ingredient".
 However, many that claim to be "whole grain" still include refined grains.
 You may need to do some detective work to see what you're getting.
 One-ingredient whole grain cereals (i.e., shredded wheat, puffed wheat, oatmeal) are sure bets.
 If you see milled corn, corn meal, wheat flour or rice in the list of ingredients, you're getting a mixture of whole and refined grains.